SAP/odata-vocabularies/vocabularies/Support.md

 <a name="Template_GetTechnicalInfoLinks"></a>
 ### [Template_GetTechnicalInfoLinks](Support.xml#L52)

-Template for a function that retrieves technical info for a UI service and whose function import is named in [`TechnicalInfoLinks/FunctionImport`](#TechnicalInfoLinksType)
+Template for a function that retrieves links to technical information about a service and whose function import is named in [`TechnicalInfoLinks/FunctionImport`](#TechnicalInfoLinksType)

 Parameter|Type|Description
 :--------|:---|:----------